-- (4) More information on the Incentive Program Reviews and desk review process is available at: https://ww2.arb.ca.gov/carl-moyer-program-incentives-program-oversight. - (5) Air District Responsibilities: Air district staff and management will participate in entrance and exit interviews, support collaborative review and open communication with CARB staff, ensure that program files and other requested information are available to CARB staff and the third-party auditor to review, work to fully and promptly mitigate deficiencies identified during the review, work to resolve any disagreements, and request assistance from CARB as necessary.
+- (4) More information on the Incentive Program Reviews and desk review process is available at: https://ww2.arb.ca.gov/carl-moyer-program-incentives-program-oversight. - (5) Air District Responsibilities - (A) Participate in entrance and exit interviews. - (B) Support collaborative review and open communication with CARB staff. - (C) Ensure that program files and other requested information are available to CARB staff and the third-party auditor to review. - (D) Fully and promptly mitigate deficiencies identified during the review. - (E) Resolve any disagreements. - (F) Request assistance from CARB as necessary.